Research Scientist - Cryptography

 Science & Technology – Cyber & Quantum Technologies /

-Cambridge Quantum (CQ) is a quantum computing software and algorithms company, and in essence we solve one critical problem – to allow our customers to get the most out of quantum computers both now and in the future.
-Our focus is in the areas of quantum chemistry, quantum machine learning, quantum natural language processing and quantum cybersecurity.
+Cambridge Quantum (CQ) is a global leader in quantum computing.
+Our software helps our partners, collaborators, and clients to solve the most difficult problems in their industries through quantum computing.
+Our focus is in the areas of quantum chemistry, quantum machine learning, quantum algorithms and quantum encryption.

 Our cybersecurity division is developing a number of quantum-related technologies to enhance the security of our enterprise customers.
 This includes the world’s only quantum random number generator (QRNG) that uses quantum computers to produce perfectly unbiased entropy.

 About the role

 As a researcher in theoretical cryptography you will work in our quantum cryptography team, which combines expertise in different fields such as quantum information and cryptography, mathematics and experimental physics in order to develop quantum-based solutions to problems in cryptography (see for a sample of our work).
 Our team also works closely with the optics and engineering teams for the real-world implementation and deployment of our products.

 In this role you will bring your expertise in computer science and/or classical cryptography to find solutions to the different problems faced both by classical cryptography in a post-quantum world but also the ones faced by quantum cryptography.
 One such example is randomness extractors , which are both essential in quantum cryptography and also need to be made quantum-proof .
 To thrive in this role you will be self-driven and given the freedom to learn, but you will also give direction and explore your own solutions to all these challenges.